 Citizen's Police Academy

-The Hamden Police Department is sponsoring a Citizens Police Academy.
-The purpose of this academy is to provide local residents, college students and business/property owners with information as it relates to the function and activities of the Hamden Police Department.
-It is the hope that this program will increase police/public awareness and build community rapport through this educational endeavor.
-In return, the Hamden Police Department will benefit by becoming more aware of the concerns of the community through their interaction and input during this program.
+The Hamden Police Department is proud to announce the next session of our Citizens’ Police Academy for the Spring of 2025.
+The purpose is to provide local residents, college students, businesses and property owners as well as potential police officer recruits with information as it relates to the function and activities of the Hamden Police Department.
+It’s our hope that this program will increase police and public awareness and build community rapport through this educational endeavor.
+In return, the Hamden Police Department will surely benefit by increasing awareness regarding the concerns of the community through their interaction and input during this exciting and intense program.

-The Hamden Citizen's Police Academy will cover topics such as:
+Topics: The Hamden Citizens Police Academy may cover topics such as:

 Requirements to Apply:

-• Applicants will not be considered if they have been convicted of a felony, class A or class B misdemeanor.
+-Applicants will not be considered if they have been convicted of a felony or a class A or class B misdemeanor.
 Background investigations will be conducted.
-The class is limited to 25 participants.
+Class is limited to 25 participants

 Application Deadline:

-All applications must be submitted to the Hamden Police Department no later than 4:00 pm on January 30, 2024.
-Applications can be mailed, faxed (203-230-4068), delivered to police headquarters, or emailed to rdaniello@hamdenpd.com (with actual signature where applicable).
+All applications must be submitted to the Hamden Police Department no later than 4:00 pm on January 21, 2025.
+Applications can be mailed, faxed (203-230-4068), delivered to police headquarters, or emailed to rdaniello@hamdenpd.com (with an actual signature where applicable).